Postpartum Depression Treatment: Wise Postpartum Depression Treatment

 Unlike the “baby blues,” postpartum depression does not go away quickly.
 Rarely, an extreme form of postpartum depression known as postpartum psychosis develops after childbirth.

 What can you do to get along with postpartum depression?
 Get plenty of rest.
 Do not try to do it all.
 Try to nap when the baby naps, and try not to feel guilty about the way you feel now.
 Tell someone you trust about how you feel.
 Taking care of your physical self can sometimes help you feel better inside.
-Join a for women with depression.
+Join a support group for women with depression.
 Call a local hotline or look in your telephone book for information and services.
 Ask your doctor or nurse for a referral to a mental health therapist.

 How long can you get out of postpartum depression?
 It varies for each woman.
 Some women feel better within a few weeks, but others feel depressed or “not themselves” for many months.